Lawn Scarifying

 Step 3: Apply a wetting agent and then fertilise.

 After scarifying and or scaping, treat your lawn with some liquid wetting agent and a complete fertiliser such as Paul Munns Greenkeeper.
-A liquid wetting agent will ensure that water and nutrient penetrate evenly and deeply.
+A liquid wetting agent will ensure that water and nutrients penetrate evenly and deeply.
 This will help your lawn recover faster.

 What if you have Buffalo?

-Comments (4)
+Comments (5)

 Yellow kikayu